 3. Consider adjusting the white noise’s volume to match the volume of your baby’s cries.

-When your baby is wailing at top volume, you’ll want to ensure that your white noise is at least as loud as your child; in order for the white noise to be calming, your baby needs to be able to hear it over her cries.
+When your baby is wailing at top volume, you’ll want to ensure that your white noise is at least as loud as your child; for white noise to be calming, your baby needs to be able to hear it over their cries.
 As she quiets down and settles in, however, you can lower the volume so that it’s loud enough to mask outside noises while not being overpoweringly loud.
 Of course, this kind of volume adjusting can be tricky, and it’s certainly not a “must”; you can just set your white noise to a mid-level volume and leave it.
 But for young babies (newborns in particular), adjusting the volume with their cries can be really soothing.